Search hospitals > California > Woodland Hills

 What kind of research happens at Kaiser Permanente-Woodland Hills?

 Kaiser Permanente-Woodland Hills is a medical facility located in Woodland Hills, California.
-This center is recognized for care of Cancer, Lung Cancer, Breast Cancer, Non-Small Cell Lung Cancer, Recurrence and other specialties.
+This center is recognized for care of Skin Cancer, Lung Cancer, Breast Cancer, Non-Small Cell Lung Cancer, Cancer and other specialties.
 Kaiser Permanente-Woodland Hills is involved with conducting 120 clinical trials across 290 conditions.
 There are 8 research doctors associated with this hospital, such as Gary L. Buchschacher, Helen H. Moon, Eric C. McGary, and Ashraf R. Aziz.